Israelis, Emiratis meet in Dubai to discuss investments

 There has been no indication the 11-day war in Gaza, which ended with an inconclusive cease-fire May 21, has slowed down budding Emirati-Israeli ties.

 The war killed 254 Palestinians in the Gaza Strip, including 67 children and 22 people from the same family, aged 6-months-old to 89-years-old.
 Hamas, which rules Gaza, says 80 of its fighters were killed.
-Eleven civilians, including two children, were killed in Israel, along with one soldier in the conflict.
+Thirteen died in Israel, including two children and one soldier, because of the conflict.

 The investment forum was worlds away from the war's devastation.
 In the lavish and tightly secured Armani ballroom at the Burj Khalifa tower, there was no visible worry or concern on the faces of eager and excited Israeli delegates and speakers, many of whom expressed their astonishment at how rapidly ties have flourished with the United Arab Emirates.